derekmurawsky/ansible-derekmurawsky-general/docs/ADRs/0001-use-mkdocs-monorepo.md

 - Deciders: Derek Murawsky
 - Date: 2/17/2022

-Technical Story: Documentation is key for many reasons cheif among them being that I will forget how I did this in a year.
+Technical Story: Documentation is key for many reasons chief among them being that I will forget how I did this in a year.

 ## Context and Problem Statement